RajY4190/Paper-Replication/README.md

 # Paper-Replication
-Paper from Google Research Team implemented using Pytorch code
+Paper from Google Research Team implemented using Pytorch code, firther details are as follows